Kibu White Paper: Ensuring Genuine Human-to-Human Communication in the Digital Age

 Pod ID: A unique identifier.

-Membership Lists: This encompasses the current list of pod members and a sequential history of previous lists.
-Each list is supported by a series of digital signatures using the User's Pod Key.
+Membership Lists: This encompasses the current list of Pod members and a sequential history of previous lists.
+Each list modification is supported by a vote of the Pod members, represented by a series of digital signatures using each user’s Device Key Pair.

-Pending Invites: A mechanism to streamline member addition, consisting of details like Invite ID, User IDs, and an encrypted response.
+Pod Invitations: A mechanism to streamline member addition, consisting of details like Invitation ID, User IDs, and an encrypted response.

-Invite Response Public Key Ring: This cryptographic tool ensures only pod members can view the responses from invitees.
+Invitation Response Public Key Ring: This cryptographic tool ensures only Pod members can view the responses from invitees.

 Pod Invitations

-Any member of a pod can extend an invitation to another user.
-This is facilitated through a link containing a unique Invite ID.
+Any member of a Pod can extend an invitation to an account holder.
+This is facilitated through a link containing a unique Invitation ID or verification session in the form of a QR Code.

-The process respects user autonomy: upon receiving an invite, the invitee can choose to either join the pod or decline the invitation.
-If the user accepts the invitation, the invitee's details are encrypted and verified by the Kibu server, after which the user is added to the pod.
+The process respects user autonomy: upon receiving an invitation, the invitee can choose to either join the Pod or decline the invitation.
+If the user accepts the invitation, the user will be prompted to respond with attestations of their identity, and will then be the subject of an admission vote within the Pod.
+Once the invitee has been accepted, the vote result is verified by the Kibu server, after which the user is added to the Pod.

 Pod Consensus Mechanisms

 Central to the Kibu system is the idea of collective decision-making, achieved through quorum.
-The exact number of members required to reach quorum is set by pod members at the pod level.
-The initial quorum requirement is one, representing the pod creator
+The exact number of members required to reach quorum is set by Pod members at the Pod level.
+The initial quorum requirement is one, representing the Pod creator.
+As additional Pod members join, the quorum defaults to full-consensus (100% “yes” votes).

-Each proposal encompasses details like the type of vote, the proposal's unique ID, and the data under consideration.
+Each proposal encompasses details like the type of vote, the required quorum, the proposal's unique ID, and the data under consideration.

 Message Encryption and Cryptography

-Secure message transmission remains a cornerstone of digital security and trust.
-Kibu's cryptographic model employs a Pod Group Key to encrypt all communication within a pod, encompassing chat, file sharing, and vote signaling.
+Secure in-band message transmission is a cornerstone of how we provide digital security and trust in the context of high-stakes decision making.
+Kibu's cryptographic model employs a Pod Group Key to encrypt all communication within a Pod, encompassing chat, file sharing, and vote signaling.
 While the end-to-end encryption approach mirrors that of WhatsApp and Signal, Kibu uniquely utilizes the NaCl Secret Box cryptographic library.
 This library offers a contrast to the Signal Protocol, deployed in applications like Signal or WhatsApp.
 It instead draws inspiration from the Web of Trust concept incorporated in the traditional PGP system.
+[3]

-In Kibu, Stream IDs serve to categorize and manage messages, marking a distinct approach from the unified message databases seen in other platforms while streamlining the key management process.
+In Kibu, Stream IDs serve to categorize and manage messages, marking a distinct approach compared to the unified message databases seen in other platforms while streamlining the key management process.
 Unlike the double ratchet mechanism used in Signal, which generates a unique key for every message, Kibu utilizes a shared symmetric key ring.
-This key remains in use as long as the pod members with access are considered trustworthy, thus differing from the Signal's approach where each message has a unique key, preventing historical recoverability.
-The end-to-end encryption (E2EE) in Kibu is anchored on two primary elements: 1) The employment of a shared symmetric key ring to encrypt messages within a pod, and 2) The capability for clients to authenticate the comprehensive chain of signatures that constitute the current and historical membership lists, tracing back to the inception of the pod.
+This key remains in use as long as the Pod members with access are considered trustworthy, thus differing from Signal's approach where each message has a unique key, preventing historical recoverability.
+The end-to-end encryption (E2EE) in Kibu is anchored on two primary elements: 1) The employment of a shared symmetric key ring to encrypt messages within a Pod, and 2) The capability for clients to authenticate the comprehensive chain of signatures that constitute the current and historical membership lists, tracing back to the inception of the Pod.

-Kibu employs AES-GCM and ChaCha20-Poly1305 algorithms for encryption, maintaining confidentiality and integrity while keeping PayloadMetadata visible for authentication.
+Kibu employs the ChaCha20-Poly1305 cipher suite for encryption, maintaining confidentiality and integrity while keeping PayloadMetadata visible for authorization purposes.
 For larger attachments, a shared symmetric key and separate encrypted blob storage is used, diverging from PGP's single encrypted format and aligning more closely with WhatsApp and Signal's media handling, yet with enhanced key-data segregation.

 Kibu's Pod Group Key rotation adds a layer of security, differing from the static key approach of PGP and introducing a security measure often absent in mainstream messaging apps.
 This is a proactive step in maintaining security against prolonged cryptographic attacks.